inspec/inspec/docs-chef-io/content/inspec/cli.md

 : Filter empty profiles (profiles without controls) from the report.

 `--filter-waived-controls`
 : Do not execute waived controls in InSpec at all.
-Must use with --waiver-file.
+Must use with `--waiver-file`.
 Ignores the `run` setting of the waiver file.

 `--host=HOST`
 : Specify a remote host which is tested.

 `--input=name1=value1 name2=value2`
-: Specify one or more inputs directly on the command line, as --input NAME=VALUE.
+: Specify one or more inputs directly on the command line, as `--input NAME=VALUE`.
 Accepts single-quoted YAML and JSON structures.

 `--input-file=one two three`
 : Load one or more input files, a YAML file with values for the profile to use.